 These days, most health insurance is sold through a wide assortment of health insurance plans.
 Health insurance is not necessarily the same thing as a health plan.
 To use a familiar analogy, the plan is the “bottle” in which the insurance is packaged.

-Health insurance itself is really a form a risk management in which you transfer the risk of need for medical care to some other
+Health insurance itself is really a form a risk management in which you transfer the risk of need for medical care to some other [ad#AdsenseLargeRec_Left]agency–in this case, the health insurance company.
+The monthly premium is what you pay the insurance company to assume the risk for your medical expenses.

 When you shop, you find that most health insurance companies, such Blue Cross, Anthem, Aetna, Tonik, and Humana, to name just a few, are selling a selection of health insurance plans.
 There are now many kinds of plans (or ways of bottling the insurance).
 Many policies are written as individual health plans and other policies are designed as family health insurance intended to cover the entire family.
 Here are the three most common, general categories of managed care: